-15.3.
+16.3.
 Hash Agility Plan

-This specification uses both HMAC-SHA-1 and HMAC-SHA-256 for computation of the message integrity.
-If, at a later time, HMAC-SHA-256 is found to be compromised, the following is the remedy that will be applied:
+This specification uses both HMAC-SHA256 for computation of the message integrity, sometimes in combination with HMAC-SHA1.
+If, at a later time, HMAC-SHA256 is found to be compromised, the following is the remedy that will be applied:

 - o Both a new message-integrity attribute and a new STUN Security Feature bit will be allocated in a Standard Track document.
 The new message-integrity attribute will have its value computed using a new hash.
-The STUN Security Feature bit will be used to simultaneously signal to a STUN client using the Long Term Credential Mechanism that this server supports this new hash algorithm, and will prevent bid down attacks on the new message-integrity attribute. - o STUN Client and Server using the Short Term Credential Mechanism will need to get an updated external mechanism that they can use to signal what message-integrity attributes are in use.
+The STUN Security Feature bit will be used to simultaneously signal to a STUN client using the Long Term Credential Mechanism that this server supports this new hash algorithm, and will prevent bid-down attacks on the new message-integrity attribute. - o STUN Clients and Servers using the Short Term Credential Mechanism will need to update the external mechanism that they use to signal what message-integrity attributes are in use.

-The bid down protection mechanism described in this document is new, and thus cannot currently protect against a bid down attack that lowers the strength of the hash algorithm to HMAC-SHA-1.
-This is why, after a transition period, a new document updating this document will assign a new STUN Security Feature bit for deprecating HMAC-SHA-1.
-When used, this bit will signal that HMAC-SHA-1 is deprecated and should no longer be used.
+The bid-down protection mechanism described in this document is new, and thus cannot currently protect against a bid-down attack that lowers the strength of the hash algorithm to HMAC-SHA1.
+This is why, after a transition period, a new document updating this document will assign a new STUN Security Feature bit for deprecating HMAC-SHA1.
+When used, this bit will signal that HMAC-SHA1 is deprecated and should no longer be used.